faraz9993/All_EIC_DevOps_Training/Day_30_Task.md

 ### Then, I started the work on prod environment.
 Similarly, as default configuartion and the staging configuration, I created the workspace for the productoin environment.

-### Afterwards, I created a user named prod_user, created its access key and secret access key and logged in using its credentials using below command:
+### I created a user named prod_user, created its access key and secret access key and logged in using its credentials using below command:

 ```
 aws configure --profile production